mattbrictson/tomo/docs/plugins/bundler.md

 ### bundler:upgrade_bundler

 Installs the version of bundler specified by the `:bundler_version` setting, if specified.
 If `:bundler_version` is `nil` (the default), this task will automatically determine the version of bundler required by the app that is being deployed by looking at the `BUNDLED WITH` entry within the app’s `Gemfile.lock`.
-If `:bundler_version` is `nil` and the app is missing a lockfile, then this task does nothing.
 Bundler will be installed withing this command:

 ```
 gem install bundler --conservative --no-document -v VERSION